About The Lakes

 Business & Licensing Records

 The City of Las Vegas Business License Department at https://www.lasvegasnevada.gov/Business/Business-Licenses oversees licensing and registration of businesses operating within The Lakes.
-Public records from this office explain the diverse commercial activities, entrepreneurial spirit, and economic vitality of the neighborhood.
+Public records from this office explain the diverse commercial activities, entrepreneurial spirit, of the neighborhood.
 From professional services to retail establishments, these records gives a clear view of the community's business scene and its role in the broader Las Vegas economy.

 Economy & Demographics